QubesOS/qubes-doc/customization/fedora-minimal-template-customization.md

 For this reason, we need to customize themes for each GUI framework that our application depends on.

-This often includes GTK2, GTK3 (which us a different configuration/themes than GTK2), QT.
+This often includes GTK2, GTK3 (which us a different configuration/themes than GTK2), Qt.

 The apparance of Windows can only be changed in dom0, however, the appearance of all buttons, menus, icons, widgets are specific to each AppVM.